 Sellers who plan to offer products on Amazon’s marketplace for the long-term would profit by establishing a brand tonality, brand story, and brand values.
 This brand-related content could be added in the form of visually enhanced images or strategically placed appealing text to create a sense of credibility and reliability amongst customers.

 What is Amazon’s enhanced brand content?

-Amazon Enhanced Brand Content, also known as EBC, is an added benefit that permits sellers to customize their product listings with an opportunity to uplift the visual, textual, and aesthetic appeal of their products.
+Amazon Enhanced Brand Content, also known as EBC, is an added benefit that permits sellers to customize their product listings with an opportunity to uplift their products’ visual, textual, and aesthetic appeal.

-This feature assists in helping sellers to make their product stand out against niche-relevant products.
-Not only does this lead to profitable PPC campaigns, but also greater lead conversions and eventually, sales.
+This feature assists in helping sellers to make their products stand out against niche-relevant products.
+Not only does this lead to profitable PPC campaigns, but also greater lead conversions and, eventually, sales.